 Rivier University Libraries

-E-Reserves (Electronic Reserves) provide access via the Library’s course reserve system to digital versions of course materials, including journal or newspaper articles, book chapters and student papers as well as links to licensed electronic resources.
+E-reserves provide access via the library’s course reserve system to digital versions of course materials, including journal or newspaper articles, book chapters and student papers as well as links to licensed electronic resources.

 Faculty Guidelines for E-Reserves

 E-reserves offer students online access to course materials.
 Upon request, library staff will scan and upload legally obtained (library or faculty owned original copy) course materials to the library’s online course reserves platform.
 Only e-reserves in compliance with Fair Use Guidelines will be processed.